atseng17/hd-detection-deployment/README.md

 python app.py
 Check http://127.0.0.1:5000 on browser.
 127.0.0.1 is the local host IP.
 5000 is the port the Flask app is running on.
 ```
+Deploy on heroku
+The Current python runtime is 3.9.14, which is supported by heroku.
+This is specified in `runtime.txt`.
+The two other files needed are `Procfile` amd `requirements.txt`.

 Resource
 Flask: https://cs.wellesley.edu/~cs304/lectures/flask/flask.html